alex-aragon/TranscriptomeAnalysis/README.md

 # TranscriptomeAnalysis
- Scripts for each step in my transcriptome analysis
+ Scripts for each step and/or software used in my transcriptome analysis.
+ The different softwares used in this analysis were selected based on literature and comparing outcomes with other software.